Large scale sensors, coatings, interactive murals, wallpapers or prints – there are many great things you can create with 1L of Electric Paint.

-The ‘Ambient Play’ installation features murals that trigger sounds when touched, so people can interact and engage with one another through music and art.
+The installation features murals that trigger sounds when touched, so people can interact and engage with one another through music and art.

-Watch the short video to learn more about the process of the installation.
+Watch the short video below to see the mural in action and learn more about the process of the installation.

 If you’d like to see your project on our blog, email us here: email@example.com

 Don’t forget to share your photos with us on Twitter and Instagram using #BareConductive!